cython/cython/docs/src/userguide/freethreading.rst

 Building on Windows
 -------------------

-As of the Python 3.13 beta releases, building a freethreading Cython extension module on Windows is tricky because Python provides a single header file shared between the Freethreading and regular builds.
+As of the Python 3.13 beta releases, building a free-threaded Cython extension module on Windows is tricky because Python provides a single header file shared between the Freethreading and regular builds.
 You therefore need to manually define the C macro ``Py_GIL_DISABLED=1``.